upday/upday.github.io/_posts/blog/2016-10-20-reactive_frustrations_1.md

 ---
 layout: post
-title: "Reactive Frustrations Part 1"
+title: "Reactive Frustrations"
 modified:
 categories: blog
 author: tomek_polanski
 excerpt: See what frustrations you will encounter while using RxJava.
+Documentation, anonymous classes, forgetting to subscribe, are just some we've dealt with while using RxJava.
+Here's how we handled them.
 tags: [RxJava]
 image:
-date: 2016-10-20T13:00:55-01:00
+date: 2016-10-24T13:00:55-01:00
 ---

 Most of us, who use Rx in daily projects, really enjoy it.
 That’s why we and so many others talk and write about Rx.
 Most material out there about Rx is aimed towards new adopters, to encourage them to give it a try.